 A world without promises would be boring, I suppose.
 Promises thrill, at least in anticipation.
 They are like appetizers.
-Their potential surprises oil many friendships.
+Their potential surprises nourish and oil many friendships.

 Promises, if kept, are reassuring as well as satisfying.
 They solidify relationships, build and maintain trust.
-Hence, it is important to be constantly aware of the kind of promises we make, because if they are not met, the effect could be negative on us and how people look at us, notwithstanding how shattering it could be to victims.
+Hence, it is crucial to be constantly aware of the kind of promises we make.
+If they are not met, the effect could be detrimental to us and how people look at us, notwithstanding how shattering it could be to victims.

-The temptation to make bogus and unethical promises, especially when we are emotional or under the influence of alcohol is high.
-Similarly, promises that presume we are in charge of the future have colossal disappointing implications.
+The temptation to make bogus and unethical promises, especially when we are emotional or under the influence of alcohol, is high.
+Similarly, promises that presume we are in charge of the future have enormous disappointing implications.

 There is a West African fable about the woodpecker.
-The bird bragged and promised that when the parent dies, it would peck down all the woods in their village forest as a way of celebrating the parent’s life during the funeral.
+The bird bragged and promised that when the parent dies, it will peck down all the woods in their village forest to celebrate the parent's life during the funeral.
 Unfortunately, when the parent died, the woodpecker was suffering from a fractured beak.
-It couldn’t peck down any woods.
+It couldn't peck down any woods.

 Similarly, promises that promote only our ego are often dangerous.
 Such was the most despicable promise made by King Herod the Tetrarch, in the Gospel of Matthew 14:1-12, that led to the beheading of the innocent man, John the Baptist.

-Beware of promises that begin with “I will do anything for you . . ..”
-Such promises are not only presumptuous; they are also dangerous.
-Promise no one an absolutely open blank check for what you have no control over.
+Beware of promises that begin with "I will do anything for you . . .."
+Such promises are not only presumptuous, but they are also dangerous.
+Promise no one an absolute open blank check over which you have no control.
 Know your limits.

-Remember, our word should be our bond and our promises should not make us slaves.
+Remember, our words should be our bond, and our promises should not make us slaves either.

-Keep to promises, but promise what is good, true and beautiful and, what is realizable.
+Keep to promises, but promise what is good, true and beautiful, and realizable.